isantospardo/backup-cephfs-volumes-helm-chart/README.md

 We need to backup CephFS persistent volumes.
 By default we do not have any automatically backup solution.

-This [backup solution](https://gitlab.cern.ch/paas-tools/storage/backup-cephfs-volumes) backs up the CephFS persistent volumes filtering the volumes with label `backup-cephfs-volumes.cern.ch/backup=true`.
+This [backup solution](https://gitlab.cern.ch/paas-tools/storage/backup-cephfs-volumes) backs up the CephFS persistent volumes.
+The way it works is filtering the volumes with label `backup-cephfs-volumes.cern.ch/backup=true`.
 When a PV has this label specified, a `redis` queue is filled out with all the `json` information about the PV.
-Once this process success, we process the elements of the queue  by a job.
+Once this process success, we process the elements of the queue with a job.
 This job creates a pod per each PV `json` and mount the PV into the pod.
 When the PV is mounted into the pod, the backup solution (which use [`restic`](https://restic.net/) under the hood) starts to back up each PV.

-Once this PV is backed up, we add some annotations into the PV to check wether it succeeded or it failed to back up the PV.
+Once this PV is backed up, we add some annotations into the PV to check whether it succeeded or it failed to back up the PV.
-We also created some alarms in prometheus to check if the PVs are not backed up for a long time.
+# TODO: We also created some alarms in prometheus to check if the PVs are not backed up for a long time.
 This makes sure everything works as expected.

-To do this, we need to set several things:
+Brief summary:

-- The back ups are backed up in S3
+- The back ups are backed up using S3
 - The persistent volumes are going to be backed up once a day
-- We remove the PVs in ...
+# TODO: - We remove the PVs in ...
-- We prune the PVs in ...
+# TODO: - We prune the PVs in ...

 ## ServiceAccounts